apache/drill/README.md

           chmod +x pre-commit

-In addition the title: and parent:, add date: to the front matter of any file you create.
+In addition to the title: and parent:, you now need to add date: to the front matter of any file you create.
 For example:

           ---
           title: "Configuring Multitenant Resources"
           parent: "Configuring a Multitenant Cluster"
           date:
           ---

+Do not fill in or alter the date: field.
+Jekyll and git take care of that when you commit the file.

 # Compiling the Website